ArtCenter1/omnitrade-terminal/project_management/Open_sorce_possiblity_Plan_A.md

 Yes, it is feasible to selectively open-source components of your OmniTrade Trading Platform to enable broader extensibility while keeping the core logic proprietary, and this can be achieved with minimal refactoring or restructuring of your existing project layout, given that you are currently in Phase 3 of your project roadmap.

 ### Context and Feasibility
 You are in Phase 3 ("Backend Infrastructure") of a 9-phase roadmap, focusing on foundational backend elements like database schemas, authentication, market data APIs, and the bot execution engine.
-Your technology stack (React, TypeScript, Tailwind CSS, shadcn/ui for frontend; potentially Node.js/Express or Supabase for backend) and structured development approach (e.g., version control and CI/CD from Phase 1) suggest a modern, modular architecture.
+Your technology stack (React, TypeScript, Tailwind CSS, shadcn/ui for frontend; Node.js/Express or Firebase for backend) and structured development approach (e.g., version control and CI/CD from Phase 1) suggest a modern, modular architecture.
 This foundation supports selective open-sourcing with manageable effort, especially since you’re early enough in the development lifecycle to shape your architecture proactively.

 The goal of "broader platform extensibility" likely means enabling third-party developers or the community to build plugins, integrations, or tools that enhance your platform without exposing its proprietary core.
 Below, I outline a practical yet thoughtful approach to achieve this.